danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 control applications, such as automotive systems or Industry 4.0.
 The nodes need to:

-  - Sense pressure, temperature, torque, flow, rotary position, and velocity, etc
+  - Sense pressure, temperature, torque, flow, rotary position and velocity, etc
   - Control motors, solenoids, valves, heating elements, etc
   - Collect and send data with a low latency, or at least a well synchronized